agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-WOS.md

 Appropriate Citations to the literature (It is expected that articles will appropriately acknowledge the surrounding literature for the topic.)

 **Technical Minimum Requirements**

+*Data file format*

+Not communicated

+*Metadata standard*

+Not communicated

+*Metadata file format*

+Not communicated

 *Metadata Mandatory Fields*